 - Tank tops MUST have straps at least 3 inches wide.

 - Under garments should be worn, and not visible.

 - School appropriate hats can be worn before, after school, and during breaks.
 They MUST be taken off within the classroom.

 - Beanies are okay.

 - Hoods can ONLY be worn on shoulders, and not over head at anytime while on campus.

 - Safe and school appropriate.

-- Sandals need to have a strap to hold securely to foot.
+- Shoes have to have a back strap to hold securely to foot.

-- Shoes need to be on at ALL times.
+- Shoes need to be worn on at ALL times.

 *School appropriate means: Safe, respectful, non-revealing, and conducive to learning.
 No sexually related, gang, weapons, alcohol, or any drug references on any item of clothing.